CiscoDevNet/iOAM/M-Anycast/README.md

 ## Packet flow walk through

+The packet flow walk through assumes a setup with 3 servers hosting the same service instance.
+We use symbolic addresses here:

+* Client address: C::1
+* Anycast address of the service: A::1 (hosted on M-Anycast node).
+In addition, all servers have the service address configured as an alias address
+* Server1 address: S::1
+* Server2 address: S::2
+* Server3 address: S::3

+The SRv6 and IOAM functionality is offered through the VPP implementation (see Code section for details).

 ### SYN
 ![Alt text](./SYN.png?raw=true "SYN")

+1. Client sends a TCP SYN to the anycast address of the service (A::1).
+   The TCP SYN packet is a regular packet and does not contain any segment routing policy.
+2. The M-Anycast node receives the TCP SYN packet, adds an IOAM header and sends a copy of the TCP SYN to each of the three servers.
+   It does so by adding segment routing policy to the packet, i.e. the address of each server is used as the SID in the segment routing policy.
+3. Each TCP SYN is traversing the network towards the servers hosting an instance of the service.
+Note that the packets contain 2 IPv6 extension headers at this point: The SRv6 routing extension header as well as the IOAM Hop-by-Hop extension header.
+4. The TCP SYN is received by the VPP on each server.
+The SR-header (SRH) and the IOAM header are stripped off.
+The VPP caches the IOAM header information (such as timestamp information).
+5. VPP passes the "cleaned-up" TCP SYN packet to the host stack of the server.
+At this point, the TCP SYN packet is a vanilla packet without any IOAM or SRv6 information in it.

 ### SYN-ACK
 ![Alt text](./SYN-ACK.png?raw=true "SYN-ACK")

+1. Each server host stack responds with a TCP SYN-ACK.
+VPP intercepts the SYN-ACK and adds a SRH as well as an IOAM header to it.
+2. The IOAM header contains the information cached earlier.
+The SRH header includes the address of the M-Anycast node as the SID for the next SR hop.
+This way the SYN-ACKs are all steered back to the M-Anycast node.
+3. The M-Anycast node receives the 3 SYN-ACKs from the 3 different servers.
+   Based on the IOAM information, it selects the most appropriate server.
+   This selection can be based on a variety of metrics - and could also include historic data from earlier SYN - SYN-ACK handshakes.
+In the demo referred to below, we use the 1-way delay between server and M-Anycast node as the metric.
+I.e. the server which shows the shortest delay between server and M-Anycast node is chosen.
+This example could represent a typical streaming video service, where the customer is interested in the lowest delay from server to client, which is important for real-time media, such as sports events.
+   In our case we choose server 2 as the optimal server.
+The M-Anycast node does not strip the SRH, but updates it using C::1 as the next hop SID.
+   This way the SYN-ACK will be further steered towards the Client.
+4. The SYN-ACK is propagated towards the client and received by VPP on the client node.
+5. VPP removes the SRH and creates a dynamic SR policy which steers traffic with destination address anycast A::1 to Server 2 (S::2).
+This means that any follow-up traffic (including the ACK) will be sent directly to server 2 using segment routing policy.
+6. The "cleaned-up" TCP SYN-ACK is handed to the host stack.
+The client's host stack is unaware of the SR and IOAM gymnastics used.

 ### ACK
 ![Alt text](./ACK.png?raw=true "ACK")

+1. The client host stack responds with a TCP ACK to the receipt of the TCP SYN-ACK.
+The ACK will have the source address of the client (C::1) and the destination address of the anycast service (A::1).
+2. VPP intercepts the packet and adds an SRH to it.
+The segment routing policy of the SRH contains S::2 as the next hop SID.
+That way the ACK is directly sent to server 2.
+3. The TCP ACK is steered directly to server 2 using SID S::2.

 ### Subsequent traffic
 ![Alt text](./subsequent-traffic.png?raw=true "Subsequent traffic")

+Subsequent traffic flows directly from client to server and vice versa.
+Traffic from server to client is sent directly (without the use of SR policy) (marked with (2) in the picture), whereas traffic from client to server leverages the above established segment routing policy to steer traffic directly to server 2.

 ## Example network views

+### Example views of the M-Anycast node
 ![Alt text](./Demo-M-AnyCast-SYN.png?raw=true "M-Anycast node: SYN processing")

 ![Alt text](./Demo-M-AnyCast-SYN-ACK.png?raw=true "M-Anycast node: SYN-ACK processing")

+### Example views of the Server

 ![Alt text](./Demo-Server1-SYN.png?raw=true "Server: SYN processing")

 ![Alt text](./Demo-Server1-SYN-ACK.png?raw=true "Server: SYN-ACK processing")

+### Example views of the Client
 ![Alt text](./Demo-Client.png?raw=true "Client")

 # Demos